alemar11/ios-watchos-tvos-macos-resources/README.md

 ## NavigationBar

+* [ADNavigationBarExtension](http://github.com/applidium/ADNavigationBarExtension) - iOS UI library to show and hide an extension to your UINavigationBar.
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
 * [Bartinter](https://github.com/MaximKotliar/Bartinter) - Changes your status bar depending on content behind it.
 * [BusyNavigationBar](https://github.com/gmertk/BusyNavigationBar) - A UINavigationBar extension to show loading effects above navigation bar's background.